Behind just about every door in Tbilisi, there’s a great story waiting to be told. Often you have to do a little digging around to find it.

 If you’re a lover of textiles and design like I am, you’ll think Museum Hotel is a little slice of heaven.
 It was love at first sight for me – but I gained a whole new appreciation for the Museum Hotel’s style once I learned a bit more about the building’s history.

 Today it’s one of Tbilisi’s handsomest boutique hotels – but before that, this was one of the finest private residences in Georgia.
 The house originally belonged to the Orbelianis, a noble family who also lend their name to the street outside.
 Playwrights, poets and diplomats, the Orbelianis were the epitome of Georgian sophistication.
-At the turn of the century, their little palace house was a known gathering place for aristocrats, foreign delegations and famous artists, who would have sat sipping chai on the balcony overlooking the stone quarry that once ran along the bank of the river just beyond their front door.
+At the turn of the century, their little palace house was a known gathering place for aristocrats, foreign delegations and famous artists, who would have sat sipping tea on the balcony overlooking the stone quarry that once ran along the bank of the river just beyond their front door.

 Later in its history, the house was inherited by one of the Orbeliani daughters.
 It was around this time that a legend was born…